thewoolleyman/boxbuilder/README.markdown

 AMI-building code is based on Eric Hammond's tutorial at http://alestic.com/2010/01/ec2-ebs-boot-ubuntu

-WARNING!
+**WARNING!
 The 'build\_ami' scripts will automatically create EC2 resources for which you will be charged!
-They automatically start and stop instances, but if the scripts fail or are killed the instances may be left running.
-Learn how to delete any unwanted resources via the the EC2 console before using the 'build\_ami' scripts: [https://console.aws.amazon.com/ec2/home](https://console.aws.amazon.com/ec2/home)
+They automatically start and stop instances and create EBS volumes, but if the scripts fail or are killed the might not be removed.
+It is YOUR RESPONSIBILITY to ensure that any EC2 resources which boxbuilder creates are automatically shut down.
+If you do not YOU WILL BE CHARGED BY AMAZON UNTIL THEY ARE SHUT DOWN.
+Learn how to delete any unused resources via the the EC2 console before using the 'build\_ami' scripts: [https://console.aws.amazon.com/ec2/home](https://console.aws.amazon.com/ec2/home)**

 ----
 &nbsp;